 We tend to think about innovation in the context of a business, scientific and technological, yet innovation can be found in other fields that influence our life.
 Art is one of them.
-Since innovation and creativity interlinked there is no better way to get inspired than learning from people – artists and professionals – who did things in a different way.
+Since innovation and creativity are interlinked there is no better way to get inspired than learning from people – artists and professionals – who did things differently.
 Here are five documentary movies to inspire you.

-Tim’s Vermeer is a documentary film about Tim Jenison’s effort to imulate and duplicate the painting techniques of the 17th-century Dutch painter, Johannes Vermeer.
-Jenison, an inventor, an engineer and art enthusiast, is the founder of founder of NewTek, a company working in various fields of computer graphics.
-Jenison became fascinated with the paintings of Johannes Vermeer whose paintings have been oft cited to have a photographic quality to them.
-In this movie Jenison test his theory that Vermeer painted with the help of optical devices – an innovative way in these days to create his unique painting.
+Tim’s Vermeer is a documentary film about Tim Jenison’s effort to emulate and duplicate the painting techniques of the 17th-century Dutch painter, Johannes Vermeer.
+Jenison, an inventor, engineer, and art enthusiast, is the founder of NewTek, a company working in various fields of computer graphics.
+Jenison became fascinated with the paintings of Johannes Vermeer whose paintings have been oft-cited to have a photographic quality to them.
+In this movie, Jenison tests his theory that Vermeer painted with the help of optical devices – an innovative way these days to create his unique painting.

 Herb and Dorothy Vogel, a post office clerk and librarian, became unlikely celebrities, working-class heroes in a world of Manhattan elites – all due to their big passion – art.
 This working-class couple assembled, in just four decades, one of the most important private art collections of the 20th century.

 “The Vogels had no formal training in art collecting.
 They didn’t aspire to open a gallery of work in museums.
 They bought art the way any amateur collector shops: for the love of the individual pieces and the thrill of a good deal.
 But you don’t accumulate a priceless collection of anything by accident.
 Herb and Dorothy developed a methodical system for scouting, assessing, and purchasing art.
 When it came to mastering their hobby, the Vogels were self-trained professionals.
 This is how they did it.”

 Jean-Michel Basquiat the Radiant Child